Green Columnar Juniper

 Juniperus chinensis 'Hetzii Columnaris'Item #4750 USDA Hardiness Zone: 4 - 9

-Attractive, upright, pyramidal form highlighted by crisp bright green foliage on dense, tight branches.
-An evergreen prized for its versatility as a screen or background planting.
+An attractive, upright, pyramidal form highlighted by crisp bright green foliage on dense, tight branches.
+Prized for its versatility, it works well as an evergreen screen or background planting, in natural form, or shaped.
+An excellent specimen for topiary use in formal gardens.
+Well-suited to containers.

 - History & LoreHistory:This columnar shaped cultivar was introduced in the 1940s by Fairview Nursery of Pennsylvania.
 It was selected by Neil R. Heitz from seedlings of its parent species, J. chinensis, which is native to China in mountains collected at the 10,000 foot elevation.
 The Chinese have gown the species for centuries and produced a number of cultivars before the plant found its way to the west in the 16th or 17th centuries.
 This produced a huge array of sizes, forms and colors within the species.
 There are over sixty other species in the genus Juniperus classified in 1767 by Linnaeus, inspired by its place of origin.